Fun Without FODMAPs

 Instructions

 1. Select the “Saute” setting on the Instant Pot.
 Once hot, add oil and chicken.
-Saute the chicken for 1-2 minute per side.
+Sear the chicken for 1-2 minutes per side.

 3. Select the “Meat” setting on the Instant Pot.
 Adjust the time to 20 minutes on “High Pressure” and cook.
 After cooking, let the pressure naturally release for 15 minutes.
 Carefully switch the vent to “Venting” to release any remaining pressure.
 Remove lid.